Hockey East: Men's

-Team's records against current conference opponents.
-(As of the end of the 2020–21 season.)
+Teams' records against current conference opponents.

-Champions

-Men's
+Men's Championships

-The Hockey East Championship Game has been held in Boston since 1987, first at the Boston Garden and now the TD Garden, since 1996.
-The first two were held in Providence, Rhode Island at the Providence Civic Center (now the Dunkin' Donuts Center).
+The Hockey East Championship Game has been held in Boston since 1987.
+Originally held at the Boston Garden, it moved to TD Garden in 1996.
+Prior to moving to Boston, the first two men's Hockey East championships were held in Providence, Rhode Island at the Providence Civic Center.

-The final game and the semifinal games are held on consecutive nights in mid-March at the Garden.
+The semifinal and final games are held on consecutive nights in mid-March at TD Garden.
 The quarterfinal round takes place the previous weekend.
-The top eight teams in the league advance to the quarterfinal round: the quarterfinal round series are 2-out-of-3 series with all games played at the higher seed's rink.
+The top eight teams in the league advance to the quarterfinal round, which is a best 2-out-of-3 series with all games played at the higher seed's rink.
 There have been two cases where the #8 seed won on the #1 team's ice.

+Championships, Frozen Fours, and NCAA Tournament Appearances

-Women's
+Women's Championships

 The Hockey East Championship was held in Boston from its inception in 2003 until 2007.
 The event was held at Northeastern's Matthews Arena in 2003 and 2004 before moving to BU's Walter Brown Arena in 2005.
 The tournament returned to Matthews Arena in 2006, was held at UNH's Whittemore Center in 2007, and at UConn's Mark Edward Freitas Ice Forum in 2008.
 The tournament went back to UNH in 2009, Providence in 2010, and the last campus to host was Boston University in 2011.
 The tournament moved to Hyannis, Massachusetts in 2012, and Lawler Arena on the Merrimack College campus in North Andover, Massachusetts in 2016.

+Championships, Frozen Fours, and NCAA Tournament Appearances

 Rivalries

 Boston College, Boston University, and Northeastern all take part in the annual Beanpot tournament with Harvard of ECAC Hockey.

-The previously existing fierce rivalry between Boston College and Notre Dame, the Holy War on Ice, became a conference matchup with Notre Dame's arrival in Hockey East.
+The previously existing rivalry between Boston College and Notre Dame, the Holy War on Ice, became a conference matchup with Notre Dame's arrival in Hockey East.
 The two are rivals in other sports as well, as both are members of the Atlantic Coast Conference for most sports (though Notre Dame's football team remains independent, they play BC in that sport on a regular basis).
-Maine also has a major rivalry with New Hampshire, often called "The Border War".
-Providence and UConn also have a great rivalry which spills over from the basketball court.
+Maine also has a rivalry with New Hampshire, often called "The Border War".
+Providence and UConn also have a rivalry which spills over from the basketball court.